Split Stitch a very old stitch used for outlining and filling in colors for patterns.

 The decline of Opus Anglicanum was seen from 1348, after the Black Death.
-The country saw a general unrest with a high decline in population.
+The country saw general unrest with a high decline in population.
 The time was ripe for newer techniques and materials to invade the textile and embroidery scene.
-Materials from Italy were used and embroidery work reduced to just borders or applied peices.
+Materials from Italy were used and embroidery work reduced to just borders or applied pieces.
 Weaving took more importance than embroidery.
 Cheaper and quicker ways of stitching embroidery came into being.
 Satin stitch, brick stitch, long and short stitch, surface couching and stem stitch slowly replaced the tiny and laborious split stitch.

 |Fig 1: Bring out the thread out through A and put it in through B||Fig 2: Take the needle backwards to bring it out through C. Note that C lies half way between A and B.|

 |Fig 3: While bringing out the thread through C, take it in between the thread, splitting it into two.||Fig 4: Again, put the needle in through D to bring it out through B, splitting the thread.|